 For most building work in Essex, you’ll need approval from your local council’s building department.
 Architects, Essex-based, can help you through the process, collaborating with officials to see your application through.
 We at Scenario have successfully secured planning permission for all our clients, so we can help, too.

-Scenario specialises in residential architecture in all varieties and scales.
+Scenario specialises in residential architectural design in all varieties and scales.
 Our London-based boutique studio offers bespoke services for refurbishments, home additions, renovations and new-builds.

 We pride ourselves on being a RIBA Chartered Practice, which means we comply with the UK’s strict health and safety criteria for architecture.
 Though we are based in London, we practice across Southeast England and beyond, so visit our online portfolio if you’re seeking an architect, Essex-based.
 Our skilled architects collaborate closely with our clients on every stage of the process, from sketches through detailed designs, planning and construction.
 We deliver on time and on budget.